 Nestlé's Packaged Water

 Nestlé is also one of the leading producers of packaged water bottles.
 The bottles are packed with single-use plastic, leading to pollution of the environment and killing millions of sea creatures.
 According to several reports, during beach cleanings, most of the plastic bottles collected are Nestlé brands, which proves that Nestlé is one of the major contributors to water and land pollution.
-And it's not just the plastic bottles that harm the environment; the water-filled in the plastic bottles harms the environment equally, if not more.
+And it's not just the plastic bottles that harm the environment; the water the plastic bottles harms the environment equally, if not more.

 In 2013, the corporation began diverting abundant clean water from Pakistani locals and using it for their factories, leaving the population with no other choice except to drink sewage and sludge water.
 Not just in Pakistan; the evil corporation is doing the same thing in numerous undeveloped countries with abundant natural resources that Nestlé can readily exploit due to tax regulations.